 Learn facts about Utah for kids.

 Have you ever been to Utah before?
-Maybe you were born there?
-Whatever it may be, you can learn facts about Utah right here; just continue reading.
+I have!
+I was lucky enough to visit this beautiful state last summer.
+Maybe you were born there.
+Whatever it may be, you can learn facts about Utah here; just continue reading.
 I like learning quick facts about each of the different states in the United States.
 I would like to share some of those quick facts with you!
-Every Thursday, I will be posting cool facts about each of the fifty states in the United States.
-The states will be done in alphabetical (ABC) order!
-Last week we posted facts about Texas.
-This week we are posting facts about Utah.
-You will learn facts about Utah's state flag, bird, and many other state facts.
-The countdown is on, only six (6) more states to post about!
+Every Thursday, I will post cool facts about each of the fifty states in the United States.
+The states will be done alphabetically (ABC) order!
+Last week, we posted facts about Texas.
+This week, we are posting facts about Utah.
+You will learn about Utah's state flag, bird, and other facts.
+The countdown is on, and there are only six (6) more states to post about!

 Utah famous person alert:

 Did you know Anthony Wilford Brimley was born in Salt Lake City, Utah?
-Anthony Wilford Brimley was an American actor, a stuntman, who served time in the military.
-To learn more about Anthony Wilford Brimley: CLICK HERE
+Anthony Wilford Brimley was an American actor and a stuntman who served time in the military.
+To learn more about Anthony Wilford Brimley, CLICK HERE

 Quick Facts about Utah:

-2. The capital of Utah is Salt Lake City.
-Salt Lake City officially became the capital of Utah on January 4, 1896.
+2. Utah's capital is Salt Lake City, Which officially became the capital on January 4, 1896.
 Salt Lake City has an estimated population of about 200,477 people.

 3. The Utah state bird is the California gull.
-The California gull is white, gray, and black in color.
-It has a cute little yellow beak.
+It's a pretty bird with white, gray, and black feathers, and a cute little yellow beak.
 The California gull was chosen as the state bird for Utah on February 14, 1955.
 You can look at a picture and read more about the California gull here: Click here

 Remember to ask your parent/caretaker’s permission before clicking on any links!